AdobeDocs/commerce-admin.en/help/stores-purchase/rma-customer-experience.md

 1. In the footer, clicks **Orders and Returns**.

-1. To identify the order, enters the order information:
+1. Enters the order information:

    - **Order ID**
    - **Billing Last Name**